burrscurr/dotfiles/README.md

 # dotfiles

+personal dotfiles and shell setup

 ## Installation

 Run `make` to install all dotfiles.
-There are several targets available for more selective installation.
+It is recommended to inspect the `Makefile` and apply targets selectively.

-The installed files are symlinked to their respective version in this repository.
-This setup makes it easy to compare and exchange upstream and local changes.
+Dotfiles typically are symlinked to this repository, which makes it easy to compare/exchange upstream and local changes.

 ### zsh